kareemwally/alx-backend-javascript/0x00-ES6_basic/README.md

-HERE we go in the first step in Alx-Backend journey
+HERE we go in the first step in ES6